andreacolledan/qura/README.md

 **Disclaimer:** support for metrics other than circuit width is still experimental.

 QuRA is a static analysis tool for the verification of the resource consumption of quantum circuit description programs.
 QuRA takes as input a program written in a variant of Quipper called Proto-Quipper-R and outputs two things: a type for the program and an upper bound to the size of the circuit it builds.
 A more detailed description of QuRA's input language can be found [here](src/Lang/Unified/README.md).
-At the heart of QuRA lies a linear dependent type-and-effect system which is described in greater detail in [this work](https://doi.org/10.48550/arXiv.2310.19096).

 ## Getting started

-Consider a function `dumbNot` defined as:
+Consider a Proto-Quipper-R program that implements a function `dumbNot` defined as:
 ```
+-- examples/dumbNot.pqr --

-\q :: Qubit .
+let dumbNot = \q :: Qubit .
   let a = force qinit1 () in        -- initialize a temporary qubit
   let (a,q) = force cnot a q in     -- apply cnot between input q and temporary qubit a
   let _ = force qdiscard a          -- discard temporary qubit a
   in q                              -- return input qubit
+in

+dumbNot
 ```
 This function describes a very basic quantum computation in the form of a quantum circuit: the fundamental units of data are `Qubit`s and `Bit`s and computations on these data are carried out by applying elementary operations on them.
 These operations are either quantum gates (e.g. `cnot`, `hadamard`, etc.) or other operations on bits and qubits (e.g.`qinit1`, `qdiscard`, `meas`, etc.).